Access, Research and Instruction

 Our chief mission in Special Collections is to afford the uncommon yet crucially important opportunity to have Monmouth University students engage closely with primary source research.
 To that end, we encourage collaboration with teaching faculty and design assignments for all aspects of manuscript and print culture.
 Students may choose to explore any number of potential research paths within special collections including print variations and errors, multiple edition comparisons, illustration and textual impact, the history of printing, manuscript analysis, title page transcriptions, translations, paleography, censorship, local histories, author annotations, provenance, and the book arts.

 Special Collections also develops rare book displays, delivers presentations and group instruction, and offer talks on all aspects of book history throughout the year.
-Students enrolled in the first year seminar course The Story of the Book also regularly access special collections to perform assigned class research throughout the semester.
+Students enrolled in the perspectives course The Story of the Book also regularly access special collections to perform assigned class research throughout the semester.

 To arrange a class visit, discuss potential research assignment opportunities or attend a presentation or talk, please contact special collections librarian George Germek at 732-571-4403 or at firstname.lastname@example.org.